ReverseSacle/FairMOT-Paddle-Tracker_Basic/docs/Introduction_en.md

 Introduction
 ---

-Base on baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) and choose the FairMOT which has high balanced of Real-time and precision.
+Base on baidu's [Paddle_Detection_2.1](https://github.com/PaddlePaddle/PaddleDetection) and choose the FairMOT which has high balanced of Real-time and Precision.

 Avilabel sence
 ---